Tirey L. Ford Jr.: Career

-Swayne and Hoyt Lines (1923–1939)

-In 1923, Ford worked for the American steamship company Swayne & Hoyt Lines, based in San Francisco, California, that operated a fleet of steamships and were agents for American and foreign steamship companies.
-Ford started out as a dock worker and was a seaman and then as a second mate on the Gulf Pacific mailship.
+In 1923, Ford worked for the American steamship company Swayne & Hoyt, based in San Francisco, California, that operated a fleet of steamships and were agents for American and foreign steamship companies.
+Ford started out as a dock worker and was a seaman and then as a mate on the Gulf Pacific mailship.
 In 1928 he became vice president of Swayne & Hoyt's Gulf Pacific Mail Line in San Francisco.
 In 1930, he became Executive Vice President, Director and Partner of the Swayne & Hoyt Lines.
 He was a principal stockholder of the company.
-In his Swayne & Hoyt office, Ford owned a ship model of the Point San Pablo, built by Captain E. W. Groeper, a San Francisco Bay Pilot.

 In March 1940, Ford and his associates sold the steamship business to the Yamashita Line.
 Ford was president of the San Francisco-based Propeller Club from 1939 to 1940, which represented shipping interests for the port of San Francisco.
 On July 20, 1939, there were one hundred charter members of the Propeller Club under the chairmanship of Tirey L. Ford, president of the port of San Francisco.

-Hammond Aircraft Company (1940–1941)

 In September 1940, Ford became president of the Hammond Aircraft Company of San Francisco.
 Hammond Aircraft was a subsidiary of Bowlus Sailplanes, Inc.

 In 1941, he bought controlling interest in the Hammond Aircraft Company at the San Francisco International Airport, which for four years produced components for the Navy and the United States Army Air Corps during World War II.
-Specifically, subassemblies for Douglas Aircraft Company and the Consolidated Aircraft Company.

-Monterey Peninsula (1940–1950)

 Ford lived in the Monterey Peninsula and had a home in Pebble Beach and a working ranch in Carmel Valley.
 He raced a Mercury Class sloop at Pebble Beach and had a twin-engine pilot's rating.
 Ford's sister Relda Ford, was married to Samuel Finley Brown Morse, the developer of Pebble Beach.

-Ford was involved in several Monterey Peninsula businesses, including being vice president and director of the Del Monte Properties Company until 1951; proprietor of the Lobos Lodge in Carmel-by-the-Sea, California (1940–1945); president of the Capital Lease Corporation that was sold to the Ryder Truck Leasing Systems in 1959; chairman of the Board of West Winds, Inc., a ship repair facility in San Francisco (1957).
+Ford was involved in several Monterey Peninsula businesses, including being vice president and director of the Del Monte Properties Company until 1951.
 Ford spent time in Washington, D.C., negotiating the sale of the Hotel Del Monte to the Navy, now called the Naval Postgraduate School in Monterey, California.